carpentries/lesson-development-training/episodes/formative-assessment.md

 ## Exercise Learners' Memory

-In a simplified model of memory individuals are equipped with two types of memory: working (also called short-term) and long-term.
+In a simplified model of memory, individuals are equipped with two types of memory: working (also called short-term) and long-term.
 Long-term memory essentially has unlimited storage but is slow to access, whereas working memory is quicker to access but can only hold a limited number of items at a time.